nagpalnitesh/firmingle/README.md

 # firmingle

-## Corporate matchmaking platform
+<h2>Corporate matchmaking platform</h2>
-### A simplified platform for buying and selling businesses, finding investors, raising funds and getting the financial counsellor for your venture!
+A simplified platform for buying and selling businesses, finding investors, raising funds and getting the financial counsellor for your venture!